This note was originally published in draft form before Gavi’s March 2019 board retreat. You can view the original draft version here.

 In the next strategic period, Gavi should articulate a more clearly defined and coherent scope and approach to the HSS window that enables greater investment in sustainable vaccine delivery through this reframing.
 This should include revisiting both the problem definition underlying Gavi’s HSS window and the Alliance’s thinking around how to solve the problem so that the HSS window creates strong and clear incentives for vaccine delivery and coverage.

 2. Develop and implement a clear set of criteria and framework for how Gavi makes allocation decisions under a health systems window

 With total HSS support disbursements steadily increasing, Gavi should also consider developing a clearer and more transparent framework for how it makes allocation decisions for the total available funding under the HSIS umbrella and what kinds of activities HSS funding is intended to support.
-In the 2016–2020 strategic period, $1.3 billion has been allocated to HSS out of $2.1 billion total for HSIS programs, yet it is difficult to discern what that money will in practice support given both the lack of insight into and lack of consistency in outcome and activity tracking across countries.
-One response could include publishing Gavi’s HSS decision letters on Gavi’s website in individual country hubs, a recommendation in the 2016 FCE Annual Dissemination Report which has not been implemented.
-This could also enhance clarity on timelines and implementation plans from the country perspective.
-Another possible solution could be expanding upon performance-based funding in Gavi’s toolkit of modalities, looking to Salud Mesoamerica or Nigeria’s Governor’s Challenge as examples.
+In the 2016–2020 strategic period, $1.3 billion has been allocated to HSS out of $2.1 billion total for HSIS programs (14 percent and 22 percent, respectively, of Gavi’s entire forecasted expenditure for this strategic period), yet it is difficult to discern what that money will in practice support given both the lack of insight into and lack of consistency in outcome and activity tracking across countries.

 3. Develop a policy framework with the Global Fund and the Global Financing Facility to ensure the Vaccine Delivery Support framework aligns with their broader HSS programmatic and financial priorities